GoodDaveJ/plex-sleep-controller/README.md

 - Resets the system sleep timer if there is active Plex user activity.
 - Prevents the system from going to sleep during active sessions.
 - Customizable sleep timer.
+- 'Prime Time' hours.
+You can now set a time range where you do not want the server to sleep.
+Default 19:00 - 22:00
+- Script should now be compatable with linux and macOS - (untested)

 ## Usage